 For the default script, the output will look similar to this:

-If multiple script files are specified, the averages are reported separately for each script file.
+If multiple script files are specified, all statistics are reported separately for each script file.

 Note that collecting the additional timing information needed for per-statement latency computation adds some overhead.
 This will slow average execution speed and lower the computed TPS.
 The amount of slowdown varies significantly depending on platform and hardware.
 Comparing average TPS values with and without latency reporting enabled is a good way to measure if the timing overhead is significant.